gaurab-arl/gaurab-arl/README.md

 <div align="center">

-### 🚀 " Six feet deep buried into a tree , Peacefully sleeping ."
+### 🚀 "Code is poetry in motion, and every bug is just a plot twist waiting to be resolved."

 <img src="https://raw.githubusercontent.com/platane/snk/output/github-contribution-grid-snake-dark.svg" alt="Snake animation" />